-We have not set drought prices for the 2022 Determination
+We have not set a drought price for the 2022 Determination

 Higher prices during drought conditions could help CCC Water cover its costs when water sales are lower than expected due to people using less water during water restrictions.
 It may also help CCC Water cover potentially higher costs during drought.